Taranvirs88/TaranvirsBookStore/README.txt

 1935
 ********

-rename the Model folder as ViewModels make some changes in the Homecontroller.cs and Error viewModel.cs
+Rename the Model folder as ViewModels make some changes in the Homecontroller.cs and Error viewModel.cs

+Add SD.cs file in the TaranvirsBooks.Utility folder

+Add public static property in SD.cs file in line 47 Add Customer Area Folder